-We offer seasonal mosquito control about every three weeks to help combat them throughout the warmer months.
-Our customers who have this service done year after year now swear by it and tell us how much of a difference there is to the point where they can host backyard get togethers without their guests getting eaten alive.
+We offer seasonal mosquito control every month to help combat them throughout the warmer months.
+Our customers who have this service done year after year now swear by it.
+They tell us how nice it is to host backyard get togethers without their guests getting eaten alive.
 It also makes them feel much safer about letting the kids play in the yard too.
 While we can’t control the fact that mosquitoes exist, we CAN have some control over the environments in which we live.

 - Eliminate areas of standing water around the home such as flowerpots, birdbaths, baby pools, grill covers and other objects where water collects.
 Mosquitoes need only about a ½ inch of water to breed.

 - Screen all windows and doors.
 Repair even the smallest tear or hole.